1. Home

 There are a number of different actions available to help with messages.
 The available actions include message attachments, message replies, and message forwards.
 Messages can also be copied to the clipboard or deleted.

-Delete A Message
+Right-Clicking On A Message

-Right-clicking a message opens a context menu with options to copy the message text, reply directly to the message, forward it to another conversation, or delete it.
+Right-clicking a message opens a context menu the following options: Copy, Forward, Reply, Create Task, Edit, and Delete.
+These buttons give the user the ability to copy the message text, reply directly to the message, forward it to another conversation, create a task from it, edit, or delete it.
 The copy, forward, and reply options function as previously described.
-The delete option immediately removes the message from the conversation for all participants.

 Conversation Attachments